Utah Behavioral Health Commission

 Appointed Member

-Individual who has lived experience with a substance use disorder
+Individual who has lived experience with substance use

 Evan Done

-Individual who has lived experience with a mental disorder
+Individual who has lived experience with a mental illness

 Individual who represents families of individuals with behavioral health issues